 So, the Rio 500 has a USB interface and I have the original USB cable, so transferring a few MP3s using the latest versions of Windows, Mac OS, Linux or even Chrome should be easy, right?

 The trouble with goodbye is hello.
 Or, should that be, “hello again”?

-The trouble with trying to use old technologies using modern tools are the accompanying hassles that comes naturally with them.
+The trouble with trying to use old technologies using modern tools are the accompanying hassles that naturally comes with them.

 No, the Rio 500 won’t simply come up as just another USB device after I connected the unique USB cable on any one of my latest computers.

 And, thanks to a software called RIOsitude (v3.12) that was provided by the open-source community, I was able to transfer a few MP3s to the vintage player via USB.
-Back in 1999, an MP3 player holding about 20 songs (at 128 Kbps bit rate) in its internal memory was really good enough.
+Back in 1999, an MP3 player holding about 20 songs (at 128 Kbps bit rate) in its internal memory was impressive enough.

 Today, most portable gadgets are designed for ‘planned obsolescence‘ and that is why it’s always nice and fun to rediscover technologies of yesteryears.

 While my 6th-generation iPod nano -released 2010-had been out of service for almost 3 years now after the tiny built-in lithium ion battery inside gave up & trying to open it up required the skill set of a world-class surgeon, this 20 year old music player still works.

 As long as you have the right tools, there’s a good chance that those gadgets that were made 20-30 years ago- or, even older- would still be operational today.